Advantages that the connectedness

 This will allow training resources to be more efficiently allocated and results measured.
 It will allow communities to be formed that cross geographical and organisational boundaries.

-And it will allow organisations to approach the holy grail of most administrative, IT and HR departments – organised knowledge management.
+It will allow organisations to approach the holy grail of most administrative, IT and HR departments – organised knowledge management.

 With adequate implementation, ideas, approaches and expertise can be coaxed out of the minds of individuals and practices of teams and documented.

 We can look to global examples for inspiration, such as Wikipedia and customer forums for products by Adobe and even Facebook.
 Wikipedia.com is currently sixth most popular website in the world, above Amazon, Twitter and Microsoft’s Live.
 It’s owned by a registered charity and its content is primarily created and edited by volunteers.

 Adobe encourages its most knowledgable users to answer questions for customers on its product forums.
 The company recognises the cost savings in such a setup, but also the knowledge of these users.